National Sheep Industry Improvement Center

 Sheep Production and Marketing Grant Program

 As provided under the section 12102 of the Agricultural Act of 2014 (Farm Bill), the U. S. Department of Agriculture (USDA) Agricultural Marketing Service (AMS) will request applications for the fiscal year (FY) 2014 Sheep Production and Marketing Grant Program (SPMGP) to award grants to at least one national entity whose mission is consistent with the purpose of the grant program.
 The SPMGP is designed to strengthen and enhance the production and marketing of sheep and sheep products in the United States through the improvement of infrastructure, business, resource development and the development of innovative approaches to solve long term needs.
-Approximately $1.5 million will be available to fund application under this solicitation.
-Only national organizations whose mission is consistent with the grant may apply.
+Approximately $1.5 million was awarded to the National Sheep Industry Improvement Center for the administration of grants under this program.